It’s incredibly freeing. Walking along a road, far from home, with a backpack weighing on your shoulders, knowing all you really need is with you.

 What’s it really like living out of a backpack while travelling?

 So, what’s it really like travelling and living out of a backpack for a few months, or even a year?
 Constantly moving around, with a bag that carries everything… I’ve decided to break this down into ‘before’, ‘during’ and ‘after’ segments, as your opinions and thoughts will likely change throughout the whole experience!

 Everyone is different, and we all need different things with us.
-You might need to carry a laptop for remote work, a menstrual cup, specific medicines, or you might be bringing a gift to a relative you haven’t seen in forever!
+You might need to carry a laptop for remote work, a menstrual cup, and specific medicines.
+Or you might be bringing a gift to a relative you haven’t seen in forever!

 If you’re minimalistic the whole issue of choosing a backpack (if you don’t already have one), and the packing process, is fairly straightforward.
-As a minimalist you know exactly what you need to get by, you have a select number of versatile and simple clothing items, and know what your toiletry, gadgets limits generally are.
+As a minimalist, you know exactly what you need to get by.
+You may have a select number of versatile and simple clothing items, and know what your toiletry and gadgets limits generally are.

 The first week or so will likely knacker you out if you’re not usually super physically active.
 You’ll have hopefully picked a great bag with good support to minimise any pains or strains.
 But don’t worry, you’ll get used to carrying this new hefty load pretty quickly.
 I mean, you’ll have to!
 This bag contains your life for the foreseeable future.

 You might find yourself questioning even general items that you own, not just clothes!
-I did a deep sort through of everything I owned, and donated suitable things to charity, sold a few items online and made a commitment to favour locally, sustainably and ethically made items going forward.
+I did a deep sort-through of everything I owned when I got home.
+Donating suitable things to charity, selling a few items online.
+I also made a commitment to buy less and favour locally, sustainably and ethically made items going forward.